leangjia/blender_docs/manual/animation/constraints/transform/limit_location.rst

    Same options as above.

 Affect Transform
-   We saw that by default, even though visually constrained, the owner can still have coordinates out of bounds (as shown by the *Transform* panel).
+   As pointed out before by default, even though visually constrained, the owner can still have coordinates out of bounds (as shown by the *Transform* panel).
-   Well, when you enable this button, this is no longer possible -- the owner's transform properties are also limited by the constraint.
+   Well, when you enable this checkbox, this is no longer possible -- the owner's transform properties are also limited by the constraint.
-   Note however, that the constraint does not directly modify the coordinates: you have to select its owner one way or another for this to take effect...
+   However note that, the constraint does not directly modify the coordinates: you have to select its owner one way or another for this to take effect...

 Owner Space